 The notatation of a pipeline from Eleament Wastewater Treatment Plant to Pines above) presents an opportunity to connect the Lipper Selwyn Huts settlement to the scheme.
 This would have the additional benefit of allowing the Coss and Chambertons Ford camping areas to connect, and would remove wastewater treatment facilities from near the Sewyn River.
-Another potential will consult directly with the Selwyn Huts. community on this proposal.
+Another potential plant and disposal field at the settlement, but will consult directly with the Selwyn Huts. community on this proposal.